-- 3.3.
-Thornton Heath Nursery School should deal with such incidents within this policy and associated behaviour and anti-bullying policies and should, where known, inform parents / carers of incidents of inappropriate e-safety behaviour which take place in or out of school. - 3.4.
-Creating a safe ICT learning environment within Thornton Heath Nursery School includes three main elements: - a) An effective range of technological tools including; - b) Policies and procedures, with clear roles and responsibilities; - c) A comprehensive e-safety education programme for pupils, staff and parents. - 3.5 Thornton Heath Nursery School will take all reasonable precautions to ensure e-safety.
+- 3.1.
+The breadth of issues classified within online safety is considerable, but can be categorised into three areas of risk: - a) content: being exposed to illegal, inappropriate or harmful material; for example pornography, fake news, racist or radical and extremist views; - b) contact: being subjected to harmful online interaction with other users; for example commercial advertising as well as adults posing as children or young adults; and - c) conduct: personal online behaviour that increases the likelihood of, or causes, harm; for example making, sending and receiving explicit images, or online bullying - 3.2.
+Creating a safe IT learning environment within Thornton Heath Nursery School includes three main elements: - a) An effective range of technological tools; - b) Policies and procedures, with clear roles and responsibilities; - c) A comprehensive e-safety education programme for pupils, staff and parents. - 3.3 Thornton Heath Nursery School takes all reasonable precautions to ensure e-safety.
 However, owing to the international scale and linked nature of Internet content, the availability of mobile technologies and speed of change, it is not possible to guarantee that unsuitable material should never appear on a Thornton Heath Nursery School computer or mobile device.
-The governors of Thornton Heath Nursery School cannot accept liability for material accessed, or any consequences of Internet access.
+The governors cannot accept liability for material accessed or any consequences of Internet access.